mojofunk/alta-doc/LIBMOJO-TODO.md

 Add Quark implementation or properly wrap glib impl so glib types are not exposed

+Add some form of class instance leak detector

 Add log levels? get/set log handlers? for GUI display etc